NeuraiProject/docker/neurai-node/README.md

-# Docker for Neurai blockbook
+# Docker for Neurai node

-This docker allows to have blockbook installed in a docker and to be able to access it from any computer without compatibility problems and with few operations.
+Docker to facilitate the creation and operation of a neurai node.

 ----
 ## Basic commands